CountBricks: How Much Does Trim Cost in Residential Builds

 Case Study: Lakewood Craftsman New Build

-A Dallas-area builder used CountBricks to price a 3,100 sq ft Craftsman-style home featuring extensive millwork: 6″ poplar base, 4″ door casing, plate rail in the dining room, and three-piece crown in the great room.
-Traditionally, the estimator spent two full days with highlighters and a calculator.
-With CountBricks, the workflow looked like this:
+A Dallas-area builder used CountBricks to price a 3,100 sq ft Craftsman-style home with extensive millwork.
+The project included 6" poplar base, 4" door casing, and three-piece crown.
+Traditionally, estimating took two days, but with CountBricks, the process was streamlined:

 2. AI detected 1,420 linear feet of base, 980 feet of casing, and 240 feet of crown.